🎤

 Master Information Delivery Plan (MIDP)

 The MIDP is a schedule of all the information deliverables on a project — what will be produced, by whom, and when.
-It is a live document that gives the client and project team visibility of information delivery at all times.

 What Does This Mean for SMEs?

 - It protects you as well as the client.
-Good information management reduces the risk of disputes, delays and rework.

 How JC Virtual PMs Can Help